isabelleliu630/isabelleliu.github.io/_pages/about.md

 News!
 ======
+- \[Feb.
+2023\] I have won the 2023 Shanghai Science and Technology Development Funds (Yangfan-Qimingxing special program)!

+- \[Nov.
+2022\] Our paper "3D Point Cloud Segmentation Leveraging Global 2D-view Features" has won the <font color=red>Best Paper Award</font> in PRICAI 2022 (CCF-C)!

 - \[Oct.
 2022\] I have won the 2022 ACM SIGCSE China Outstanding Outstanding Ph.D.
 Thesis Award!

 - \[July 2022\] I have joined in SJTU as the research assistant professor in Prof. Linghe Kong's group.
 Welcome any cooperation!

 - \[May 2022\] I have successfully passed my thesis defense and received my Ph.
 D. degree!
 The title of my thesis is "Multi-modal Collaboration Based Intelligent Wireless Sensing".

 - \[Apr.
 2022\] I am right now the Guest Editor of the SI: "**Advances in Wireless Sensor Networks for Smart City**" in Sensors.
 Here is the [proposal](https://www.mdpi.com/journal/sensors/special_issues/WSN_smart_city).
 Welcome to submit your novel papers!
-- \[Apr.
-2022\] Our paper "GNN-Detective: Efficient Weakly Correlated Neighbors Distinguishing and Processing in GNN" is accepted by <font color=red>IJCNN 2022</font>!
-Congratulations to Jiayang's graduation!